Equivariant Neural Networks for General Linear Symmetries on Lie Algebras: Related Work

 \section{Related Work}

-Encoding symmetry into neural architectures is a powerful inductive bias that improves data efficiency and generalization \citep{bronstein2021geometric}.
-In geometric deep learning, the most mature area of research focuses on enforcing equivariance to Euclidean isometries, transformations such as rotations and rigid motions formalized by Lie groups like $\mathrm{SO}(n)$ and $\mathrm{SE}(n)$.
-For grid-like data, foundational works include Group-Equivariant CNNs \citep{cohen2016group} and Steerable CNNs \citep{weiler2018learning, weiler2021general}.
-For unstructured data, a dominant paradigm uses features associated with irreducible group representations (tensorial methods, E(n)-GNNs, and transformers \citep{thomas2018tensor, fuchs2020se, satorras2021n, batatia2022mace, battiloro2024n, liao2022equiformer, assaad2022vn, hutchinson2021lietransformer}), with lightweight vector-based alternatives also available \citep{deng2021vector, son2024intuitive}.
-Theoretical analyses have also explored the universal approximation capabilities of such invariant networks \citep{maron2019universality}.
-Complementing these specialized layers are general, model-agnostic strategies like frame averaging and canonicalization \citep{puny2021frame, lin2024equivariance, kaba2023equivariance, panigrahi2024improved}.
-Despite their success, most practical implementations are centered on scalar and vector features.
-While frameworks such as Tensor Field Networks~\citep{thomas2018tensor} or EMLP~\citep{finzi2021practical} can handle higher-order tensor representations, scalable architectural design for general matrix-valued quantities (e.g., covariances or inertia tensors transforming as $\Sigma \mapsto R\Sigma R^\top$) is still limited in practice.
+Encoding symmetry into neural architectures is a well-established inductive bias for improving data efficiency and generalization~\citep{bronstein2021geometric}.
+Most geometric deep learning work targets Euclidean isometries such as rotations and rigid motions (e.g., $\mathrm{SO}(n)$ and $\mathrm{SE}(n)$).
+For grid data, representative approaches include group-equivariant and steerable CNNs~\citep{cohen2016group, weiler2018learning, weiler2021general}.
+For sets and graphs, many methods build features from irreducible representations and tensorial message passing, including TFNs, $\mathrm{E}(n)$-GNNs, and equivariant transformers~\citep{thomas2018tensor, fuchs2020se, satorras2021n, batatia2022mace, liao2022equiformer, assaad2022vn, hutchinson2021lietransformer}, alongside lighter vector-based variants~\citep{deng2021vector, son2024intuitive}.
+Related theoretical work studies universality of invariant/equivariant architectures~\citep{maron2019universality}, and model-agnostic strategies such as canonicalization and frame averaging provide complementary routes to equivariance~\citep{puny2021frame, lin2024equivariance, kaba2023equivariance, panigrahi2024improved}.
+While several frameworks can represent higher-order tensors (e.g., TFN~\citep{thomas2018tensor} and EMLP~\citep{finzi2021practical}), scalable architectural design for \emph{general matrix-valued} quantities (e.g., covariances transforming as $\Sigma \mapsto R\Sigma R^\top$) remains less standardized in practice.

-A major frontier is extending equivariance to non-compact groups like the general linear group $\mathrm{GL}(n)$ and the Lorentz group $\mathrm{SO}^+(1,3)$.
-Much of the work on the Lorentz group, which is critical in particle physics, has focused on designing specialized networks for the standard left action on vectors \citep{bogatskiy2020lorentz, finzi2021practical, batatia2023a, zhdanov2024clifford}.
-In contrast, we demonstrate that this left-action problem can be addressed within our universal, adjoint-equivariant framework via an embedding map.

-One line of work generalizes group convolution and kernel design, often leveraging Fourier analysis \citep{xu2022unified, helwig2023group}.
-This includes general frameworks for constructing equivariant networks on arbitrary matrix groups \citep{basu2024g}, through matrix functions \citep{batatia2023equivariant}, and on reductive Lie groups \citep{batatia2023a}.
-Other approaches define kernels in the Lie algebra \citep{finzi2020generalizing}, use Lie group decompositions for integration \citep{mironenco2024lie}, or adapt canonicalization using infinitesimal generators of the Lie algebra \citep{shumaylov2025lie}.